 - Real estate prices – rising; median sales price $165,000, which is still more affordable than quite a few other states.

 The biggest benefit is the year-round warm weather.
 It is the perfect place to stay warm during the winter and recharge your batteries.
 Yet, the summers could be very hot and humid, which is why snowbirds leave the state in the summer and go back to their northern homes.

 Snowbirds in Florida certainly have great opportunities to meet other escapees.
 The Sunshine State has been the number one snowbird destination in the US for a long time.
-This is a precedent for well developed snowbirds communities meaning there are varieties of social opportunities for snowbirds to explore.
+This is a precedent for well-developed snowbirds communities, meaning there are varieties of social opportunities to explore.

 Being outside in Florida is pretty much limited to being by the ocean and enjoying the sun and breeze.
 If you are an outdoor person, you won’t find much of a variety in outdoor activities.
 Besides the sunny beaches, there isn’t much to do in Florida.
 An interesting place to see would be the Everglades, the wetlands of Florida which are located on the southern tip of the state.
 For those interested in canoe and kayaking, Florida offers its lakes, but be aware of potential alligator spots.